-This travel award (up to $1,200) is open to College of American Pathologists (CAP) Junior Members (pathology residents) to attend informatics based educational sessions at the CAP annual meeting.
-The field of pathology has experienced dramatic growth in the area of informatics, clinical applications, standardized reporting and laboratory test utilization, electronic health records, workflow, and patient safety.
+This travel award (up to $1,200) is open to College of American Pathologists (CAP) Junior Members (pathology residents) to attend informatics-based educational sessions at the CAP Annual Meeting.
+The field of pathology has experienced dramatic growth in the areas of informatics, clinical applications, standardized reporting and laboratory test utilization, electronic health records, workflow, and patient safety.
 Experts attribute the growth to external financial and health care pressures.

 Attendance at CAP Annual Meetings will give you exposure to real-world, practical applications in the ever-evolving field of informatics.
 Awardees will have direct access to industry leaders and a choice of several courses presented by experts in the informatics field.

 This conference travel award is intended to defray the cost of travel/hotel expenses and has been made possible through the generosity of the Dito Family and donors to the William R. Dito, MD, Fund for Informatics.